-This policy and associated procedures have been developed in the spirit of this observation.
+This policy and associated procedures have been developed in the spirit of this observation, to promote a culture that actively encourages the challenge of inappropriate behaviour.

 1.2 Protect is a charity which provides independent advice and information on whistleblowing: Protect - Speak up stop harm (protect-advice.org.uk).